mikitor/node-assignment/README.md

 ## Setup

 In order to keep the identity of the company and the task details secret, these are saved in a .env file.
-To be able to run the server please change the name of the `sampledotenv` file to `.env`, and please provide the correct `API_HOST` and `API_PATH`.
+To be able to run the server, please change the name of the `sampledotenv` file to `.env`, and please provide the correct `API_HOST` and `API_PATH`.

-After that please run in the downloaded folder:
+After that, please run in the downloaded folder:
 ```
 npm i
 npm start